knpuniversity/symfony4/sfcasts/uploads/uploading-private-files.md

 [[[ code('ead926f2bc') ]]]

 I think that's it!
 Let's test this puppy out!
 Move over and refresh to re-POST the form.
-No error... but I have no idea if that worked - we're not rendering anything yet.
+No error... but I have no idea if that worked... because we're not rendering anything yet.
 Check out the `var/` directory...
 `var/uploads/article_reference/symfony-best-practices...`, we got it!

-Of course, there's absolutely no way for *any* user to access this file, but we'll handle that soon.
+Of course, there's absolutely no way for *anyone* to access this file... but we'll fix that up soon enough.

-Next: unless we *really* trust our authors, we probably shouldn't let them upload *any* file type.
-Let's tighten that up.
+Next: unless we really, *really*, trust our authors, we probably shouldn't let them upload *any* file type.
+Let's tighten up validation.